Frequently Asked Questions

 What to do if you find a cat:

--Follow the below link to find what shelter your town contracts with and the contact information for your local animal control
+Follow the link below to find what shelter your town partners with; as well as the contact information for your local animal control.